Weather Hampers Efforts To Put Out Tanker Blaze In East China Sea

 Twenty-one Chinese nationals aboard the bulk carrier, CF Crystal, have been rescued.

-Two South Korean Coast Guard officers tell Reuters that the flames were forcing them to stay as far as 3 miles away from the Sanchi.
+Two South Korean coast guard officers tell Reuters that the flames were forcing them to stay as far as 3 miles away from the Sanchi.

 "We can't grasp the level of oil contamination at this moment.
 The cargo is still on fire, so it is hard to figure out if oil is being spilled," Park Sung-dong, an official from South Korea's Ministry of Oceans and Fisheries, told Reuters.